Edward Nathaniel Brush: Personal life

 Brush married Delia A. Hawley of Buffalo.
 She died in December 1911.
 Brush married Marie T. Hartman on August 6, 1914.
-He had two daughters and one son, Mrs. W. Hall Harris Jr., Mrs. Lloyd Parker Shiffer and Nathaniel H.
+He had two daughters and one son, Mrs. W. Hall Harris Jr., Mrs. Lloyd Parker Shippen and Nathaniel H.

 After his retirement from Sheppard and Enoch Pratt Hospital, Brush remained in Baltimore until his death.
 Brush died on January 10, 1933, of pneumonia at his home at 2012 Greenberry Road in Mount Washington, Baltimore.
 He was buried at Green Mount Cemetery in Baltimore.

 Awards and legacy

 In 1932, at the 40th meeting of the American Psychiatric Association, the annual dinner honored Brush on his 80th birthday.
 He was presented with a vellum scroll of appreciation for his 41 years on the editorial board The American Journal of Psychiatry, serving as editor from 1904 to 1931.